Follow these guidelines in your Universal Windows Platform (UWP) app to provide an authenticated experience to users who have Microsoft accounts.

 Here are a few categories of apps and companion websites that can benefit from the Microsoft account authentication API:

-Adding user-authentication functionality to your Windows Store apps
+Adding user-authentication functionality to your UWP apps

 To code a consistent user sign-in and sign-out experience for your Windows Store apps, see Guidelines for the Microsoft account sign-in experience and Guidelines for login controls.

 On a Windows 10 device, a user can sign in to that device with a local or domain Windows account that is associated with (or connected to) a Microsoft account.
 The user can then run a UWP app that relies on this particular Microsoft account for sign-in.
 If the user does so, and if that UWP app attempts to sign the user out of the app later by using the guidelines that are described in the topic just mentioned, the user will not be successfully signed out.
 To prevent this, the app must not show a sign-out command because it won't sign the user out.
 Instead, the user has a couple of possible ways to sign out of the app:

 - The user can disassociate (or disconnect) his or her Microsoft account from the local or domain Windows account.
 To do this, in PC settings (shown in the following screen shot), tap Users > Disconnect your Microsoft account > Finish.

 - The user can switch to using a different account.
 To do this, on the Start screen, the user taps the account picture, taps Switch account, and then signs in with different account credentials.